 What's new in the combat system?

 The original Black Flag's sword fights were functional but dated.
-Resynced addresses that directly with an action-oriented overhaul confirmed by Ubisoft during the April 2026 showcase.
+Resynced addresses that directly with an action-oriented overhaul revealed during the April 2026 showcase.

 Dual-wielding and perfect parries

-These changes pull directly from the gameplay improvements Ubisoft has developed across recent Assassin's Creed titles, according to game director Richard Knight.
+These changes draw directly from the gameplay improvements developed across recent Assassin's Creed titles, bringing modern action mechanics to a 2013 framework.

 Who are the three new officers?

 This is the biggest content addition to the base game.
 Resynced introduces three new characters who can be recruited to fight and sail alongside Kenway.
-Each brings a unique ability and a dedicated narrative questline that fleshes out their backstory, according to Ubisoft's April 2026 reveal.
+Each brings a unique ability and a dedicated narrative questline that fleshes out their backstory, detailed during the April 2026 reveal.

 Lucy Baldwin, Tobias "Deadman" Smith, and The Padre